Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 - Security Transmitter – Your newborn will also have a security transmitter placed on his or her ankle for safety.
 If someone tries to remove the transmitter from the baby's ankle, the elevators and stairs are locked down.
 Do not open, remove or tamper with this transmitter.
 If for some reason the transmitter becomes soiled, loose, or disconnected, please let the staff know immediately.

 - Badges – Do not allow anyone without the proper identification to remove your baby from the room.
 A staff member will return your baby to the nursery at certain times for nursing assessments, procedures and physical examinations.
-All Maternity staff will be wearing Sacred Heart Hospital I.D. badges with purple or pink stripes and an icon of a stork.
+All Maternity staff will be wearing Ascension Sacred Heart I.D. badges with a solid-pink background.

 - Bassinet Card - A bassinet card is located at the head of the baby's bassinet.
 Keep this card there until the baby goes home.